The daughter of a holocaust survivor, Kathy is a self-professed learning-junkie who must have drunk the spirit of volunteerism with her mother’s milk.

 Kathy is passionate about her involvement in inter- and intra-faith work based on her conviction that, as one human family, it is possible to produce something good for the whole of humanity when we’re respectfully united in and through our diversities.
 To that end, Kathy is an active participant in the school tour teams in few synagogues, at the Jewish Museum of Australia and with the Jewish Christian Muslim Association.

-Kathy is highly involved in her religious community having been President of Temple Beth Israel; the Chair of the Education Committee, the Secretary and now President Elect of Progressive Judaism Victoria.
+Kathy is highly involved in her religious community having been President of Temple Beth Israel; the Chair of the Education Committee and the Secretary of Progressive Judaism Victoria.
 Kathy also serves on the small team of volunteers who prepare the dead for burial.

 On Australia Day 2011, Kathy was awarded an Order of Australia Medal for her work in the area of domestic violence and also for her work in the Jewish community and, in October 2015, Kathy was honoured with the prestigious Ron Castan Humanitarian Award for lifetime achievement.